nus-cs2103-AY2021S1/tp/docs/team/hyngkng.md

   [\#276](https://github.com/AY2021S1-CS2103T-F11-3/tp/pull/276/files)
   * **What:** Allows the user to import their NUSMods lesson information into ProductiveNUS.
   * **Why:** This feature improves the product significantly because a user can conveniently refer to their timetable on ProductiveNUS instead of having to go to NUSMods.
 Other commands such as Schedule also works best if the user can import their weekly timetable.
-  * **Note:** This enhancement retrieves data from the NUSMods API.
+  * **Note:** This enhancement retrieves data from the NUSMods API by sending a HTTP GET request.
 A new model class Lesson is also implemented to support the import command.
   * **Credits:** Code implemented is adapted from examples on [Baldeung](https://www.baeldung.com/java-http-request) and the [NUSMods API](https://api.nusmods.com/v2/).

 * **Created the Priority class**